hrzucchetti/zconnect-verificaC19-sdk-ios/README.md

 ## About

-This repository contains the source code of *VerificaC19*, the Italian customization of the EU Digital COVID Certificate Verifier App for the iOS Operating System.
-The repository is forked from the [official EU Digital COVID Certificate Verifier App - iOS](https://github.com/eu-digital-green-certificates/dgca-verifier-app-ios).
+This repository contains the source code of *ZConnectVerificaC19SDK*, an SDK of VerificaC19 app for the iOS Operating System.
+The repository is forked from the [official VerificaC19 App - iOS](https://github.com/ministero-salute/it-dgc-verificaC19-ios).

-The DGC Verifier Apps are responsible for scanning and verifying DCCs using public keys from national backend servers.
+The SDK allows verifying DCCs using public keys from Italy backend servers.
 Offline verification is supported, if the latest public keys are present in the app's key store.
 Consequently, once up-to-date keys have been downloaded, the verification works without active internet connection.
-The Italian version adds some medical rules to the validation of the DCCs, defined by rules downloaded from national backend servers.

-## Translators 💬

-You can help the localization of this project by making contributions to the [*.lproj folders inside /Verifier/Resources/](/Verifier/Resources/).

 ## Development